Review date

 This systematic review and meta-analysis examined the effect of radiofrequency electromagnetic fields (RF-EMF) on male fertility as reported in human observational studies.
 The reviewers screened over twenty thousand articles that were identified in their literature search and ultimately included nine studies in the final review.
 Of the nine studies, seven related to mobile phone use and two studies related to occupational RF-EMF exposure (from radar or communications transmitters).
 The analysis of male fertility indicators for these two groups was performed separately.
 The fertility indicators that were considered were sperm concentration (amount), morphology (size, shape) and motility (movement) as well as total sperm count and time to pregnancy.
 Analysis on mobile phone use was further segmented by ‘duration of phone use’ and phone position (e.g., amount of time phone is kept in front pocket).
 The review also conducted certainty of evidence and risk of bias evaluations according to OHAT-GRADE.

 Only four meta-analyses were possible on RF-EMF exposure from mobile phone use and each showed little to no effect on fertility outcomes.
 Each of these analyses were rated as very low certainty evidence.
 These ratings were mainly due to inconsistency and indirectness of the included studies resulting from poor exposure characterisation and outcome assessments.
 For outcomes where a meta-analysis was not possible, including those relating to the effect of phone position, all but one of the included studies reported no statistically significant effects.
-The study describing an effect presented a negative relation between mobile phone usage and sperm total motility.
+The study describing an effect presented a negative relation between mobile phone use and sperm total motility.
 However, this result is weakened by very poorly classified exposure (measured by the total years participants had been using mobile phones and then grouped for comparison) and further weakened by probable selective reporting bias.

 No meta-analysis was possible for occupational exposure due to large differences in the types of RF-EMF exposures between the two included studies.
 These studies reported a statistically significant difference in sperm concentration, motility and morphology for workers that were exposed compared to those who were not exposed.
 The authors cautioned against drawing overarching conclusions on occupational exposures from these findings due to the high risk of bias ratings for these studies and low amount of total data available on occupational exposures.